LiaXLiang/LiaXLiang.github.io/_posts/Java_Notes/2025-06-12-04-variable-type-&-variable-scope.md

 ### 2. Java has two main categories of types
 #### I. Primitive Types (also called Value Types)

-Primitive Data Types are atomic in the sense of not being composed of smaller parts. <font color = sky-blue>They are **stored directly in stack memory**</font> and are NOT instances of any class.
+Primitive Data Types are atomic in the sense of not being composed of smaller parts. <font color = red>They are stored directly in stack memory</font> and are NOT instances of any class.

 Java defines 8 built-in primitive types, each representing a specific kind of raw value:

 | Category        | Types                        |
 |:----------------|:-----------------------------|
 | Integer         | byte, short, int, long       |